andrewpbrett/jawbone-up-api/Readme.md

     s = Jawbone::Session.new "you@youremail.com", "yourpassword"
     s.token # puts your Jawbone UP token

+If you already have the token, you can create a session like so:

+    s = Jawbone::Session.new nil, nil, "your_token"

 Your feed in JSON format:

     s = Jawbone::Session.new "you@youremail.com", "yourpassword"